rpintassilgo/fastuga-restaurant/README.md

 ## How it works

 User types:
-> Customer: A customer can add/remove products from the menu to its cart and perform the payment\
+> **Customer**: A customer can add/remove products from the menu to its cart and perform the payment\
-> Delivery employee: Deliver order and see all the orders including its status and its order items status\
+> **Delivery employee**: Deliver order and see all the orders including its status and its order items status\
-> Chef employee: Prepare hot dishes and set them to ready\
+> **Chef employee**: Prepare hot dishes and set them to ready\
-> Manager employee: Manage users, products and cancel orders
+> **Manager employee**: Manage users, products and cancel orders

 Order and order item status:
-> Order: : 'P' (Preparing), 'R' (Ready), 'D' (Delivered) and 'C' (Cancelled)\
+> **Order**: 'P' (Preparing), 'R' (Ready), 'D' (Delivered) and 'C' (Cancelled)\
-> Order item: 'W' (Waiting), 'P' (Preparing) and 'R' (Ready);
+> **Order item**: 'W' (Waiting), 'P' (Preparing) and 'R' (Ready);

 Modus Operandi:
 > A customer adds products to his cart and performs the payment.
 A customer without account does not have access to discounts.
-If the cart does not include > hot dishes, the order status will be 'Ready' since the initial status from other order items such as cold dishes, drinks and desserts are always 'Ready'. > In this scenario, the delivery employee can deliver the order after the payment.
-If there are hot dishes, all the items from the order need to 'Ready' so > that the order can be 'Ready' and delivered by the delivery employee.
-To set all order items to 'Ready', a chef employee will need to prepare all the hot > dishes.
+If the cart does not include  hot dishes, the order status will be 'Ready' since the initial status from other order items such as cold dishes, drinks and desserts are always 'Ready'.
+In this scenario, the delivery employee can deliver the order after the payment.
+If there are hot dishes, all the items from the order need to 'Ready' so that the order can be 'Ready' and delivered by the delivery employee.
+To set all order items to 'Ready', a chef employee will need to prepare all the hot dishes.
 After this, the delivery employee can deliver the order.

 **Note: All user’s passwords of the provided data are “123”.**